 ig apart and fe're talking ption.
-Joseph e Hutelmyer ad an affair He is respontertainly, but is a vindicaceful Dorothy k a jury of her is justified.
-In they came in pporting her.
+Joseph e Hutelmyer ad an affair He is respontertainly, but pes in divorce decades have I many wives iven them no i the antiquation.
+I have it to antiquation in the courts? a victory for ilues, as some I's not even a nost women in only 12 states tion of affecis a vindicaceful Dorothy k a jury of her in justified.
+In they came in poorting her.

-es in divorce decades have

-I many wives iven them no

-I the antiquatctsom" law is

-e state where

-I Dorothy Huin the courts?

-a victory for

-Ilues, as some

-I's not even a

-nost women in

-only 12 states

-tion of affec-